corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/notary/scaling-a-notary-cluster.md

 # Scaling a notary cluster

-As described in the [Corda Enterprise notary service overview]{{< relref "ha-notary-service-overview.md" >}}), a HA notary cluster is made up of two main components, each of which can be scaled up or down to facilitate the operators needs.
+As described in the [Corda Enterprise notary service overview]({{< relref "ha-notary-service-overview.md" >}}), a HA notary cluster is made up of two main components, each of which can be scaled up or down to facilitate the operators needs.